 Philosophy of the Asana

 If there is one asana which awakens the dormant Kundalini so powerfully, it has to be the Kandasana.
-Aside from the Ida, Pingala and the Sushumna, the Kanda is one important Nadi as it is where all the 72,000 energy points are rooted.
+Aside from the Ida, Pingala, and the Sushumna, the Kanda is one important nadi as it is where all the 72,000 energy points originate from.

-It is located around nine inches above the base of the spine, between the anus and the genitals and is the only Nadi directly attached to the walls of the mouth of the central energy channel (Sushumna).
+The kanda nadi is located in the sacral spine, aligned with the generative organs.
+Energetically, the kanda nadi is directly attached to the walls of the Sushumna nadi (spinal cord).
 I feel this point being suspended at the very centre of the hips (like an empty pouch) behind the walls of the pubic bone in the front and between the big flat hipbones at the back.

-The Kanda is the bed of the sleeping Kundalini and she remains dormant until the mouth of the Kanda is finally opened up.
-Only then shall the Kundalini awakens from her sleep and flow out potently.
+The kundalini energy is trapped in the kanda nadi where she remains dormant until the kanda is finally opened up.
+Only then shall the Kundalini awakens from her sleep and flows out potently.